tpberntsen/curves/README.md

 ```

 ## .NET Dependency
-As Cmdty.Curves is mostly written in C# it requires the .NET runtime to be installed to execute.
+As Cmdty.Curves is mostly written in C#, it requires the .NET runtime to be installed to execute.
-The dlls are targetting [.NET Standard 2.0](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0) which is compatible with .NET Framework versions 4.6.1
+The DLLs are targeting [.NET Standard 2.0](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0), which is compatible with .NET Framework versions 4.6.1
 upwards.
 A version of .NET Framework meeting this restriction should be installed on most
 Windows computers, so nothing extra is required.

 If running on a non-Windows OS then the runtime of a cross-platform type of .NET will be
 required. .NET Standard is compatible with .NET and Mono, with the former being recommended.
-For the Python package, by default it will try to use .NET, and if this isn't installed it will
+For the Python package, by default it will try to use .NET, and if this isn't installed, it will
 try Mono.
 See the Microsoft documentation on installing the .NET runtime on [Linux](https://learn.microsoft.com/en-us/dotnet/core/install/linux)
 and on [macOS](https://learn.microsoft.com/en-us/dotnet/core/install/macos).